magomimmo/cljs-start/README.md

 nil
 ```

-8. Run the included unit tests and exit the bREPL
+* Run the included unit tests from the bREPL and exit the bREPL

 ```clj
 cljs.user=> (cemerick.cljs.test/run-all-tests)